at553/golden_touch/README.md

 ## How to run
-Clone the repo, cd into the directory, and run python predict.py with 5 system arguments, representing the gold price, in dollars, on the first day of each of the five preceding months, in chronological order.
+Clone the repo, cd into the root, and run python predict.py with 5 system arguments, representing the gold price, in dollars, on the first day of each of the five preceding months, in chronological order.

 Example: "python predict.py 1243.068 1298.713 1336.560 1299.175 1288.913"